 Moreover, a total of 28 patients submitted to TIPS were not included in the present analysis because of unavailability of the follow-up CT scan (Figure 1).
-The characteristics of the 28 cirrhotic patients excluded (sex [M/F]: 21/7; age: 55.1 ± 7.4 ; aetiology [virus/ alcohol/other]: 10/14/4; TIPS indication [variceal bleeding/refractory ascites]: 13/15; previous overt HE [yes/no]: 3/25; MELD score 11.4 \pm 3.9; Child-Pugh class [A/B/C]: 14/10/2; Child-Pugh score: 7.9 \pm 1.7; sodium [mEq/dL]: 134 \pm 4; venous plasma ammonia [μg/dL]: 49.4 \pm 19.5) were not statistically different from those of the 35 patients included.
+The characteristics of the 28 cirrhotic patients excluded (Sex [M/F]: 21/7; Age: $55.1 \pm 7.4$ ; Aetiology [virus/alcohol/other]: 10/14/4; TIPS Indication [variceal bleeding/refractory ascites]: 13/15; Previous overt HE [yes/no]: 3/25; MELD score $11.4 \pm 3.9$ ; Child Pugh class [A/B/C]: 14/10/2; Child Pugh score: $7.9 \pm 1.7$ ; Sodium [mEq/dL]: $134 \pm 4$ ; venous plasma ammonia [μg/dL]: $49.4 \pm 19.5$ ) were not statistically different from those of the 35 patients included.

 Finally, 35 patients were included in the analysis.
-Data recovered from medical charts included gender, age, weight, height, cirrhosis aetiology, presence of ascites or hepatic encephalopathy, liver biochemistries including plasmatic ammonia levels.
-The clinical and laboratory data used to calculate MELD and Child-Pugh scores were obtained the day before the TIPS placement and at the moment of the second abdominal CT scan.
-The 'Sapienza' University of Rome Ethical Committee approved the collection of data and informed consent for their data analysis was obtained for each patient.
+Data recovered from medical charts included gender, age, weight, height, liver cirrhosis etiology, presence of ascites or hepatic encephalopathy, liver biochemistries including plasmatic ammonia levels.
+The clinical and laboratory data used to calculate MELD and Child-Pugh scores were obtained the day before the TIPS placement and at the moment of the second abdominal CT-scan.
+The "Sapienza" University of Rome Ethical Committee approved the collection of data and informed consent for their data analysis was obtained for each patient.

-2.1 | Skeletal muscle and adipose tissue assessment
+Skeletal muscle and adipose tissue assessment

 All patients underwent a CT scan before TIPS for the evaluation of the vascular hepatic system.

-The CT scan was performed 3.2 ± 3.2 months before TIPS placement.
+The CT scan was performed $3.2 \pm 3.2$ months before TIPS placement.
 The CT scan was then repeated during the follow-up for the evaluation of the TIPS patency and the detection of hepatocellular carcinoma when clinically indicated.
-The follow-up CT scan was chosen when the interval from the index scan was at least 6 months in all patients but one and the mean time interval was 19 \pm 15 months.
+The follow-up CT scan was chosen when the interval from the index scan was at least 6 months in all patients but one and the mean time interval was $19 \pm 15$ months.
 For the quantitative analysis of muscle mass and of subcutaneous and visceral adipose tissue, the transverse CT image at the L3 level was selected for each scan.
-All CT images were analysed by two trained observers (SG, LC) with SliceOmatic V4.2 software (Tomovision), which enables specific tissue demarcation by using previously reported Hounsfield unit (HU) thresholds.
-Skeletal muscle is identified and quantified by HU thresholds of -29 to $+150.^{19}$ With these specific HU thresholds, measurements of the muscle mass are not influenced by the presence of ascites.
+All CT images were analyzed by two trained observers (SG, LC) with SliceOmatic V4.2 software (Tomovision, Montreal, Quebec, Canada), which enables specific tissue demarcation by using previously reported Hounsfield unit (HU) thresholds.
+Skeletal muscle is identified and quantified by HU thresholds of -29 to +150.
+With these specific HU thresholds, measurements of the muscle mass are not influenced by the presence of ascites.
 Subcutaneous adipose tissue (SAT) is defined as adipose tissue below the skin and above the parietal peritoneal lining and it is identified and quantified by HU thresholds of -190 to -30 while visceral adipose tissue (VAT) is defined as intraperitoneal adipose tissue identified and it is quantified by HU thresholds of -150 to -50.

-Cross-sectional areas (cm2) were automatically computed by summing tissue pixels and multiplying by pixel surface area.
-Muscle cross-sectional, subcutaneous and visceral adipose tissue area were normalised for stature to obtain, respectively, the skeletal muscle index (SMI), the subcutaneous adipose tissue index (SATI) and visceral adipose tissue index (VATI) in cm2/m2.
+Cross-sectional areas (cm) were automatically computed by summing tissue pixels and multiplying by pixel surface area.
+Muscle cross-sectional, subcutaneous and visceral adipose tissue area were normalized for stature to obtain respectively the skeletal muscle index (SMI), the subcutaneous adipose tissue index (SATI) and visceral adipose tissue index (VATI) in cm/m.

-The prevalence of sarcopenic patients was defined according to previously validated cut-offs.20
+The prevalence of sarcopenic patients was defined according to previously validated cutoffs.